- Search The Registry

 With its general education core, the College develops in its students a high level of competence in English and mathematics.
-WVSU focuses on an increased appreciation of the liberal arts and an expanded awareness and respect for the contributions of women and minorities to society.
+WVSU focuses on an increased appreciation of the liberal arts and expanded awareness and respect for the contributions of women and minorities to society.
 To prepare its students for the nation’s future, the College’s curriculum also emphasizes contemporary technology and its roots in modern science.
 Co-curricular activities foster cultural, social, and ethical growth by complementing formal learning in the classroom.
 The objectives for graduates of West Virginia State College include both: the ability to earn a living, and the ability to learn to live in multi-faceted environments.
 On April 7, 2004, the West Virginia Legislature changed the name to West Virginia State University.

 With an acknowledged role in the economic and social development of the Greater Kanawha Valley, West Virginia State University is committed to cooperative planning with business, labor, governmental, educational, and social organizations in the region.
 Special importance is being placed on increasing opportunities for the professional development of the faculty and staff and exploring cooperative arrangements with other educational institutions at all levels.
-Notable Allumni include, Wendell Smith, Carter G. Woodson, Earl Lloyd and Katherine Johnson.
+Notable Alumni include, Wendell Smith, Carter G. Woodson, Earl Lloyd, and Katherine Johnson.